-The mouse embryo is a phenomenal system to reveal the dynamics controlling fundamental cell functions in vivo.
+The mouse embryo is an excellent system to reveal the dynamics controlling fundamental cell functions in vivo.
 This embryo was microinjected with RNA to label the chromatin (green) and cell membranes (red) throughout preimplantation development

 Transcription factors (TFs) are essential regulators of cell fate, yet their DNA–binding dynamics in single cells and in vivo had remained unknown.
 Therefore, we started to develop methods to study the DNA search mechanism and DNA–binding properties of TFs in complex systems like embryos and tissues.